-Built upon the functionality and capability of the Intel E5-2600V3 Series Processors (Socket R3) and the Intel C612 PCH, the X10DRL-i motherboard provides the best balanced solution of performance, power efficiency, and features to address the diverse needs of next-generation computer users.
+Built upon the functionality and capability of the Intel E5-2600v3 Series Processors (Socket R3) and the Intel C612 PCH, the X10DRC/i-LN4+/-T4+ motherboard provides the best balanced solution of performance, power efficiency, and features to address the diverse needs of next-generation data server platforms.

-With support of new Intel Microarchitecture 22nm Process Technology, the X10DRL-i dramatically increases system performance.
+With support of new Intel Microarchitecture 22nm Process Technology, the X10DRC/i-LN4+/-T4+ dramatically increases system performance for a multitude of server applications.